Barbican Estate: Post-war development

 The first building on the 40 acre estate, Speed House, was officially opened in 1969, though extensive industrial disputes in the 1970s led to the last building, Shakespeare Tower, being completed only in 1976.
 It is now home to around 4,000 people living in 2,014 flats.
 The flats reflect the widespread use in Britain in the 1960s and 1970s of concrete as the visible face of the building.
 The complex is also characterised by its total separation of vehicles from pedestrians throughout the area ("slab urbanism").
 This is achieved through the use of 'highwalks'—walkways of varying width and shape, usually 1 to 3 storeys above the surrounding ground level.
 Most pedestrian circulation takes place on these highwalks whilst roads and car-parking spaces are relegated to the lower level.

 The Minister for the Arts, Tessa Blackstone, announced in September 2001 that the Barbican complex was to be Grade II listed.
 At this point there was a growing desire to start demolishing the brutalist 1960s and 1970s structures in British cities, with the flotation in the 1990s of the idea of an "x" listing for buildings to be demolished at the earliest opportunity.
 This was greeted with dismay by the various architects associations, and by the Labour-run authorities that had been primarily responsible for the building of many of the structures.
-To prevent any effort at beautifying British Cities, the then Minister for Arts, Tessa Blackstone, issued preservation listings en masse for unpopular brutalist structures.
 It has been designated a site of special architectural interest for its scale, its cohesion and the ambition of the project.
 The complex is architecturally important as it is one of London's principal examples of concrete brutalist architecture and considered a landmark.

 Various garden features punctuate the brutalist architecture, including a community-run wildlife garden.
-The heating and cooling for the homes and buildings of the estate is provided from a central district heating system called " Citigen" which is more efficient and avoid the chimneys and outdoor equipment of a conventional system.
+The heating and cooling for the homes and buildings of the estate is provided from a central district heating system called "Citigen" which is more efficient and avoid the chimneys and outdoor equipment of a conventional system.